 Signal List Filter - Use this to filter specific signals from the signal list view without deleting them.
-Signals can be designated as "Friendly" $\triangle$ , "Threat" $\triangle$ , or "Unknown" $\triangle$ and any of these categories can be filtered from the signal list view.
+Signals can be designated as "Friendly" , "Threat" , or "Unknown" and any of these categories can be filtered from the signal list view.

-Each entry in the signal list contains several pieces of information.
+Within the list, each entry contains several pieces of information: